CDC study finds no link between COVID-19 vaccines and premature birth - NewsBreak

 Results show that regardless of which trimester pregnant women receive their COVID-19 vaccines or how many doses they have, there was no difference in the rate of premature births between vaccinated and unvaccinated women.

 For every 100 births, there were about 6.6 premature births in vaccinated women .
-In contrast, there were 8.2 premature births in unvaccinated women.Compounds in hemp can help control COVID-19 spread, researchers say
+In contrast, there were 8.2 premature births in unvaccinated women.Potential snowstorm likely coming to north central WV this Sunday

 “Getting vaccinated against COVID-19 is important for preventing severe illness in pregnant people,” says Heather Lipkind, associate professor of obstetrics, gynecology, and reproductive sciences at the Yale School of Medicine, in a university release .
 “With the increasing rates of COVID-19 in our community we are encouraging pregnant people to get vaccinated.”